nkinar/Introducing-Electronic-Circuits/Readme.md

 <https://www.uline.com/>

 * At the time of writing, an educational license is available from Altium and the DFM Now! software can be downloaded as a no-cost license.
+See the table below for further details.

 * All circuit board designs are licensed under the open hardware CERN OHL license: http://cern.ch/cern-ohl